Stablecoins, $CRCL, and Cardano...

 - Less integration capabilities

 So do stablecoins really need regulation, and why is the US government stepping in with the Genius bill?
-Is Trump just getting greedy trying to get his piece of the pie with crypto?
 Truth is, stablecoins do require a great deal of regulation due to their rapid growth and potential risks to financial stability, consumer protection and illicit finance prevention.
-Inadequate or mismanaged reserves may lead to a de-pegging, as seen in TerraUSD’s $45 billion collapse in 2022.
+Inadequate or mismanaged reserves can lead to a de-pegging, as seen in TerraUSD’s $45 billion collapse in 2022.
 Stablecoins integration with TradFi at such an early stage could also amplify any financial shocks if issuers fail.
 Not to mention their role in money laundering and sanctions evasion requires AML compliance.

 The GENIUS Act, was passed by the US Senate on June 17th, 2025 and is currently pending with the House, the GENIUS Act establishes a federal regulatory framework for dollar-backed stabelcoins which aims to legitimize them, and further promote US dollar dominance, and foster innovation.